-- Successfully practice in either the traditional or the emerging technologies comprising mechanical engineering; - Are successful in a range of engineering graduate programs including those in mechanical, environmental and materials engineering; - Have a solid background in the fundamentals of engineering allowing them to pass the Fundamentals of Engineering examination; - · Are active in professional societies.
+- 1. Successfully practice in either the traditional or the emerging technologies comprising mechanical engineering; - 2.
+Are successful in a range of engineering graduate programs; - 3.
+Have a solid background in the fundamentals of engineering allowing them to pass the Fundamentals of Engineering examination; - Engage in life-long learning opportunities such as professional workshops and activity in professional societies.